 24 }e l s ei f( enter_ mode == ENP_MODE) {. . .}

 By default, the active sub-state of the region is set after the execution of any effect associated with the initial transition, S3 is set as active sub-state of S1.
-Entering on a direct sub- state (S2) sets the active sub-state of S1 directly to S2.
+Entering a direct sub- state (S2) sets the active sub-state of S1 directly to S2.
 In case of an indirect sub-state (S4), the entry action of S3 is executed before S4 is set as the active-sub state of S3 and the execution of entry(S4).
-It is worth noting that after the execution of each entry, a start signal is sent to activate the waiting thread associated with doActivity of the corresponding state.
+It is worth noting that after the execution of each entry action, a start signal is sent to activate the waiting thread associated with doActivity of the corresponding state.

 Transitioning from a vertex to a sub-vertex of the composite state (transition from S0 to SH is a particular case) is not as simple as that of two states.
 It needs a systematic approach which generates code for a transition outgoing from a vertex to any other one.
 This is detailed in the next section.